-Winner: Nespresso wins on taste, producing rich, complex espresso as opposed to coffee.
+Winner: Nespresso wins on taste, producing a rich, complex espresso-like shot as opposed to coffee.

 Types of Drinks available

 There is a lot more variety in flavours and types of drinks available with Keurig K-Cups.
 They have the ability to brew not just coffee, but hot chocolate, tea, chai, iced coffee or dispense hot water.
-In terms of brew size, your basic Keurig machine will be able to brew at least 3 different cup sizes (6, 8 and 10 ounce) and most machines are able to produce iced drinks as well.
+In terms of brew size, your basic Keurig machine will be able to brew at least 3 different cup sizes (6, 8 and 10 ounce) and most machines, like the Keurig Elite, are able to produce iced drinks as well.
 For a guide to the best Keurig K-cups click here.